idan5353/PacManProject/README.md

 ---

-**Pac-Man Game - AWS Project** © 2024 by Idan Uziel.
+**Pac-Man Game - AWS Project☁️** © 2024 by Idan Uziel.
 Built with ❤️ for classic arcade fans.